206 W. Bonita Avenue,

 The Village Theatre was designed by Sumner Spaulding, a prominent Los Angeles architect, best known for his design of Green Acres, the estate built by silent-screen legend Harold Lloyd.
 Spaulding’s firm also is credited for the Avalon Theatre on Santa Catalina Island.

-Preliminary 1939 plans showed that the Village was to contain 500-600 seats and up to six stores.
-Located in Old Town Claremont, it opened on November 23, 1941.
-It was a Fox West Coast Theatre for many years and is now the Harvard Square Restaurant with an antique shop occupying the former auditorium.
+Preliminary 1939 plans showed that the Village Theatre was to contain 500-600 seats and up to six stores.
+Located in Old Town Claremont, it opened on January 17, 1940 with Will Fyfe in “To the Victor”.
+It was a Fox West Coast Theatre for many years and was closed in 1979.
+It is now the Harvard Square Restaurant with an antique shop occupying the former auditorium.

 It’s worth a visit to spend some time in Old Town with its small-college-town atmosphere and many coffee shops and restaurants for reading the Sunday papers or browsing in the shops.